saulius-lipkevicius/Transformed_GA/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
 ----
 This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.
+In order to run the model locally, follow these simple example steps.

 ### Prerequisites & Installation
 ----
-To quickly install all packages required for algorithm run
+To quickly install all packages required for algorithm run:
 ```
 pip install requirements.txt
 ```

-In case you are running on cloud there is perfect [tutorial](https://medium.com/analytics-vidhya/install-cuda-11-2-cudnn-8-1-0-and-python-3-9-on-rtx3090-for-deep-learning-fcf96c95f7a1) how to install every dependancy you can need training deep learning model, that includes Cuda, CudaNN, PyTorch.
-However if you have no access to cloud GPU instances, we strongly suggest to utilize [Google Colab](https://link-url-here.org).
+In case you are running on cloud there is a perfect [tutorial](https://medium.com/analytics-vidhya/install-cuda-11-2-cudnn-8-1-0-and-python-3-9-on-rtx3090-for-deep-learning-fcf96c95f7a1) on how to install every dependency you might need to train a deep learning model.
+These dependencies include Cuda, CudaNN, and PyTorch.
+However, if you have no access to cloud GPU instances, we strongly suggest to utilize [Google Colab](https://link-url-here.org).

 <!-- USAGE EXAMPLES -->
 ## Usage
 ----
 Project can be used in two ways.
-In case you have the same type of dataset and task to work on, model is shared in the AI community [HuggingFace](https://huggingface.co/models) by name "VilniusIGEM2021/albert-base-aptamers".
-One command to rule them all
+In case you have the same type of dataset and the task to work on, the model is shared in the AI community [HuggingFace](https://huggingface.co/models) by name "VilniusIGEM2021/albert-base-aptamers".
+One command to rule them all and inference as with usual transformer-based model:

 ```
 model = AutoModel.from_pretrained('VilniusIGEM2021/albert-base-aptamers')
 ```

-and inference as with usual transformer-based model.
-Read more on everything covering tutorial can be found in [HuggingFace/Transformers](https://huggingface.co/transformers/).
-Otherwise, if task differs, for instance you are considering longer aptamer sequences or change task from classification to sequence generation, then you have to run the process described in `model` folder with changed initial `albert-case-v2` model to `VilniusIGEM2021/albert-base-aptamers`
+More information related to this flow can be found in [HuggingFace/Transformers](https://huggingface.co/transformers/).

+Otherwise, if task differs, for example in case of the longer aptamer sequences or it is required to change the task from classification to sequence generation, then you have to run the process described in `model` folder with changed initial `albert-case-v2` model to `VilniusIGEM2021/albert-base-aptamers`.

-_For more indepth ALBERT model description and explanation, please refer to the [ALBERT Documentation](https://github.com/saulius-lipkevicius/GA_Transformer/tree/main/model)_
+_For more in-depth ALBERT model description and explanation, please refer to the [ALBERT Documentation.](https://github.com/saulius-lipkevicius/GA_Transformer/tree/main/model)_

 ## V2.0 Optimization